Humility During Adversity

-The Interview “Looks like a nice person, has a Twitter page” For many who have been working professionals for most of their lives, it is often anticipated with some anxiety that those interviewing them ‘may not know how to interview them’.
-When you go into an interview and in two quick responses you have pretty much summed up the entire list of questions the interviewer had prepared, you quickly are able to gauge the aptitude of that business or organization.
-While those giving the interview have thought well and hard on their lists – you still manage to blow that list out of the water.
-What’s left for the interviewer?…
+The Interview – Looks nice, has an “X” account.
+For many who have been working professionals for most of their lives, it is often anticipated with some anxiety that those interviewing them may not know how to interview them.
+When you go into an interview, and in two quick responses, you have pretty much summed up the entire list of questions the interviewer had prepared, you quickly are able to gauge the aptitude of that business or organization.
+While those giving the interview have thought well and hard on their lists, you still manage to blow that list out of the water.
+What’s left for the interviewer?
+They can continue…

 Put Your Busy Bully On Notice